 8 Mistakes You’re Probably Making With Hummingbird Nectar

 To enjoy watching hummingbirds, you’ll need a healthy feeding station where they can quickly fill up.
+One fun fact about hummingbirds is that despite their small size, they eat a lot.
 These jewel-feathered whirling dervishes eat half their body weight in bugs and nectar each day, according to the National Audubon Society.
 That’s the equivalent of visiting more than 1,000 flowers.

-A feeder makes it much easier for them.
+A hummingbird feeder makes it much easier for them to get enough fuel.
 Here are eight common mistakes you can avoid when putting out hummingbird feeders.

 Honey and maple syrup have soared in popularity with “no sugar added” becoming a frequent selling point for cereals and sweets.
 With hummingbirds, though, the National Audubon Society advises sticking with refined sugar.
 Honey, when diluted with water, can cause fungus growth.
 Organic, natural and raw sugars might have levels of iron that could harm the birds.
 Say “no” to molasses, brown sugar or sugar substitutes as well.

 Adding Red Food Dye to Hummingbird Nectar